 Tip#3: Homemade and made-in-nature are best.

-As convenient as packaged health snacks are, you will always see better results by eating whole foods found in nature, or snacks that you’ve made at home with real food ingredients.
-Even the healthiest packaged protein bar from the store is going to contain preservatives and additives that are completely avoided in homemade foods.
+As convenient as packaged health snacks are, you will always see better results by eating whole foods found in nature.
+Or even better yet, snacks that you’ve made at home with real food ingredients.
+Even the healthiest protein bar from the store is going to contain preservatives and additives that are hard for the body to digest.

-A handful of raw nuts, a piece of fruit with fresh nut butter, a hard boiled egg, a homemade fitness muffin, some chicken breast on veggies or chopped flank steak on a salad are all better options than any packaged snack.
+A handful of raw nuts, a piece of fruit with fresh nut butter, or a hard boiled egg are all better options than any packaged snack.
 When possible, stick with whole foods found in nature and snacks and meals that you make at home.

-If your snacking is leading to weight gain, or if you have some weight to lose, muscle tone to build, or just need some energy contact us today!
+For more tips to help you lose weight, or if you have some weight to lose, muscle tone to build, or just need some energy contact us today!

-Have you been going to the gym four to five times a week, spending hours upon hours on the cardio machines, cutting your calories, by eating only salads and snack sized portions only to step on the scale and find the needle at the same place it was when you started?
+Have you been going to the gym four to five times a week?
+Are you spending hours upon hours on the cardio machines?
+Maybe you’ve been cutting your calories, by eating only salads and snack sized portions?
+All of this only to step on the scale and find the needle at the same place it was when you started?
 What the heck is going on?
 Are you just destined to be overweight?
 Did your metabolism slow down?
 Absolutely not!!!
 By reading this blog, you are already moving in the right direction to shed those unwanted pounds!
-I have helped many people just like you overcome two very common mistakes that are impeding their weight loss journey.
+You may be making one of these common dieting mistakes everybody makes.

-It seems logical that if calories are the problem, you would want to eat as few of them as possible to speed weight loss.
-Well I’ve got news for you, our bodies are very intelligent and when you cut your calories too low, survival mode sets in and our bodies slow the metabolism as protection against the possibility of starvation.
+It seems logical that if calories are the problem, you would want to eat as few of them as possible.
+That would only speed up weight loss right?
+Wrong!!!
+I’ve got news for you, our bodies are very intelligent and when you cut your calories too low, survival mode sets in.
+When this happens our bodies slow the metabolism as protection against the possibility of starvation.
 Now what is low calorie for one person may not be low for another.
 Each individual’s metabolism is different and burns through calories at a different rate.
 So instead of following the latest celebrity’s diet or your best friend’s diet, contact a certified specialist in fitness nutrition like myself to help you.
+And don’t make one of these common dieting mistakes everybody makes.
 We will develop a meal plan that is created specifically for you and your weight loss goals!

 Many of my personal training clients have come to me in complete frustration not only because they’ve been going for weeks without carbs but they haven’t lost a pound in doing so.
 There are many reasons for this, one of the most common being with eating higher fat, many people following keto will also ramp up their lean protein amounts.
 However, you have to be mindful of how much protein you consume when doing keto, low-carb plus too much dietary protein can trigger gluconeogenesis, the process in which your body breaks down protein to make glucose causing a spike in your insulin levels.

 One thing to remember is there are numerous diets out there folks.
 Which is the best one that is guaranteed to help you drop those extra pounds and get you where you want to be?
 Let me make it plain and simple.
 It is the one that is specific to your body type, needs, and fitness goals.
-If you would like to sign up for nutrition management, or if you’re frustrated with your current level of fitness and looking to hire a personal trainer, contact us.
+If you would like to learn more about common dieting mistakes everybody makes, or if you’re frustrated with your current level of fitness and looking to hire a personal trainer, contact us.

 Nutrition Facts vs. List of Ingredients